MacnMan/document_website/Macnman-Doc/books/inside-lorawan/2-lora-architecture.md

 This setup allows thousands of devices to connect simultaneously, even in **rural or underground areas**, enabling **robust, large-area IoT coverage**.

-## Indoor vs. Outdoor LoRaWAN Gateways: Which One Do You Need?
+## Indoor vs. Outdoor LoRaWAN Gateways : Which One Do You Need ? 🧐

 In a **LoRaWAN network**, **gateways** are the critical bridge between end devices (sensors and actuators) and the network server.
 There are **two main types of LoRaWAN gateways**—**indoor** and **outdoor**—each designed for different deployment scenarios and coverage needs.